Judge Goes Medieval On Spoilating Defendants

 - Courts have little room to seek fines or damages for court resources and time wasted by spoliation proceedings.
 The court here used its civil contempt powers to issue the conditional order for imprisonment after concluding that any monetary sanction ordering direct payment to the court would be a time-wasting criminal contempt punishment requiring both the involvement of a U.S. attorney or a private prosecutor, as well as the standard of proof beyond a reasonable doubt.
 District Court Judge Garbis concluded it was inappropriate to order incarceration for Pappas’ possible future failure to comply with a payment obligation, but was willing to order Pappas jailed if he failed to pay the ordered sanctions.

-The ultimate sanction of dismissal or default judgment for an entire action because of spoliation remains exceedingly difficult to obtain.
+And Remember The ultimate sanction of dismissal or default judgment for an entire action because of spoliation remains exceedingly difficult to obtain.
 Even though Magistrate Grimm stated that defendants’ ongoing ESI destruction constituted the “single most egregious example of spoliation that I have encountered in any case that I have handled or in any case described in the legion of spoliation cases I have read in nearly fourteen years on the bench,” he would not recommend default judgment on plaintiff’s remaining claims without additional evidence establishing prejudice.
+Appendix / Spoliation Sanctions by Circuit

 Back to All Resources